pulkitmehtawork/Portfolio/Food-Chatbot/readme.md

 •	domain.yml file describes the domain of the assistant which includes intents, entities, slots, templates and actions the assistant should be aware of.

-•	actions.py file contains the code of a custom action which retrieves results of the latest IPL match by making an external API call.
+•	actions.py file contains the code of a custom action which retrieves results by making an external API call.

 •	endpoints.yml file contains the webhook configuration for custom action.